-In connection with the APW Acquisition, the Company issued a total of 1,386,033 Series B Founder Preferred Stock, par value \$0.0001 per share ("Series B Founder Preferred Stock"), to certain executive officers and were issued in tandem with LTIP Units (as defined in Note 12).
-Each holder of Series B Founder Preferred Stock is entitled to a number of votes equal to the number of Class A Shares and shares ("Class B Shares") of the Company's Class B common stock, par value \$0.0001 per share ("Class B Common Stock"), respectively, into which each share of Series B Founder Preferred Stock could then be converted, on all matters on which stockholders are generally entitled to vote.
+In connection with the APW Acquisition, the Company issued a total of 1,386,033 Series B Founder Preferred Stock ("Series B Founder Preferred Stock"), to certain executive officers and were issued in tandem with LTIP Units (as defined in Note 12).
+Each holder of Series B Founder Preferred Stock is entitled to a number of votes equal to the number of shares of Class A Common Stock and shares of the Company's Class B common stock ("Class B Common Stock"), respectively, into which each share of Series B Founder Preferred Stock could then be converted, on all matters on which stockholders are generally entitled to vote.